 What Contributes to Turnover in the Call Center Industry

 The list of reasons attributed to agent turnover is long, which is why many contact center operators believe that turnover is a necessary evil of the industry.
-However, this type of thinking is short-sided.
-There are solutions for the high turnover rates in the industry, but to get to solutions, one must first pinpoint the root causes of turnover:
+However, there are solutions for these high turnover rates, and to identify solutions, one must first pinpoint the root causes of turnover:

 - Non-challenging or repetitive work

 - Inflexible working environment

 - Excessive pressure or stress